 “My husband and I (were) excited to establish our own traditions,” she says. “(That first) Thanksgiving was so relaxed.
 We really enjoyed doing our own thing.
 We wanted to make and eat what wanted to eat – not what someone else made.”

 While Copera and her husband planned to return to Birmingham for Christmas the year after the first “break,” she felt traditions would further changeafter the baby’s arrival.

 “I want my kids to wake up in their own beds in their own home,” Copera says.
 “In an ideal world, we would all live in the same place and our kids could wake up at home on Christmas morning, and we could see the rest of the family later in the day.

 “But going forward, my family will just have to be more flexible about Christmas not being celebrated on Christmas Day itself.”

 Family trees merging

-Leah Ethier, a licensed professional counselor at Perspectives of Troy and herself a mom of two, often sees the holidays as a source of conflict within families – and within marriages in particular.
+Leah Ethier, a mom and licensed professional counselor at Perspectives of Troy, often sees the holidays as a source of conflict within families – and within marriages in particular.

 “I am working with a newly married couple struggling with their first Christmas as husband and wife,” she says.
 “The wife wants to spend the night with her parents on Christmas Eve as she always has.
 The husband feels betrayed.
 He wants to start new traditions.”